Questions and Thoughts About the SR-71

 14. Was the SR-71 designed by a computer?
 No, every aspect of the aircraft was designed with a Slide Rule!

 16. Why did the U.S. Air Force quit flying them?
 Costs to operate was a minimal factor in the actual decision to cancel the SR-71's.
 There was a variety of reason, but in the end it boiled down to politics in the Pentagon.
 9th SRW Commander Colonel Richard Graham's book "SR-71's Revealed" details the reasons for cancellation of the SR-71 Program.
 There are no Blackbirds designated for flights.
-The remaining Blackbirds are all in Museums.
+The remaining Blackbirds are all currently in Museums or are awaiting disposition to a Museum.

 17. Has any woman or enlisted man flown on the SR-71?
 Yes, Congress-lady Beverly Byron, who took a ride in the B model in November of 1985.
 Additionally, in October 1991 Marta Bohn-Mayer became the first Female Pilot on the SR-71 at Dryden Flight Research Center.
 No enlisted man ever flew on the Blackbird to my knowledge.
 Those fortunate enough to ride in the 2 seated trainer model received a Mach 3 pin and patch stating "I flew three times the speed of sound".